-The Overseas Investment Office ('OIO') assesses applications from overseas investors to ensure they meet the criteria set out in the Overseas Investment Act 2005 (the 'OIA').
+The Overseas Investment Office (OIO) assesses applications from overseas investors to ensure they meet the criteria set out in the Overseas Investment Act 2005 (the OIA).

-Overseas people wanting to invest in sensitive land, significant business assets and fishing quota in New Zealand must get consent under the OIA ('OIA Consent') before they do so.
+Overseas people wanting to invest in sensitive land, significant business assets and fishing quotas in New Zealand must get consent under the OIA (OIA Consent) before they do so.